 Writing an RFP can seem like a daunting task, but it’s not rocket science.
 It takes practice to write one well, but trust us: you have more RFP-writing experience in-house than you know.
-Whether you’re writing one for an intranet, a Custom Relationship Management (CMS) system or, for that matter, a new bathtub – the principles behind it boil down to the same thing, which is why different departments can likely help out.
+Whether you’re writing one for a social intranet platform, a Custom Relationship Management (CMS) system or, for that matter, a new bathtub – the principles behind it boil down to the same thing, which is why different departments can likely help out.
 Unfortunately, for every great RFP there’s a bad one.
 Vague on detail, bad schematics, unrealistic expectations – it happens.
-There are a couple of points that are extra important when it comes to writing an RFP for a social intranet, simply because it’s one of those systems that your entire organization will use and benefit from.
+There are a couple of points that are extra important when it comes to writing an RFP for a social intranet platform, simply because it’s one of those systems that your entire organization will use and benefit from.
 The actual specifics per RFP will differ per system.

-Here are our tips for writing an RFP on a social intranet:
+Here are our tips for writing an RFP on a social intranet platform:

 1. Take your time